 Section 21.
 Budget Approval

 The Presidents-Elect vote on approval of the "Proposed Budget" for the coming year at the District Assembly.
 The Treasurer will present the "Proposed Budget" and answer any questions at the District Assembly.
 A majority vote by the Presidents-Elect present at the Assembly to accept the "Proposed Budget" is required to approve the budget.
+The Budget Approval vote may be compiled when needed by electronic form with a tool consistent to validating votes.

 Section 2m.
 Attendance at District Meetings